 1. Parvovirus (Parvo): Puppies usually get CPV from their littermates.
 It starts as a fever and soon vomiting along with bloody diarrhea follows.
 CPV is contagious (not to humans), so make sure that your puppy gets its vaccination before they leave their litter.

 If your puppy suffers from this disease, you need to take it to a vet immediately.
 Vets will start your puppy on IV fluids and antibiotics to prevent sepsis.
 A dog gets dehydrated while suffering from Parvo and it can be fatal as well.

-Symptoms of this disease are lethargy, decreased appetite and fever along with deep cough.
+Symptoms of this disease are lethargy, decreased appetite, and fever along with a deep cough.
 If untreated, kennel cough can lead to pneumonia.
 If your puppy is coughing for more than 2-3 days, take it to a vet immediately.
 Recovery time from this disease is around 10-14 days.